Content Integration & Learning

 By creating conceptual threads, we support diverse classrooms by optimizing conditions for learning without dictating the exact timeframe for every ‘a-ha!’ moment.

-At the same time, it is critical that learners do not experience this review of concepts as boring repetition or meandering exercises, which were reported during certain elementary mathematics program implementations.
+At the same time, it is critical that learners do not experience this review of concepts as boring repetition or meandering exercises, which was a problem during certain elementary mathematics program implementations.

 To reinforce and deepen understanding in our program, a macro-level of organization must govern the design.
-This is a major rationale for our 19-year maintenance of five strands, as well call them, that house related issues and contexts within a group of learning modules.
+This is a major rationale for our 20-year maintenance of five strands, as well call them.
+Strands are big themes that house related issues and contexts within a group of learning modules.

-Focus groups of students in our program report that revisiting the same concept in another strand feels like application, likely due to the fact that the concept has been permutated with other conceptual threads to emphasize nuanced, or even novel, meaning.
+When students in our program revisit the same concept in another strand, it feels like application rather than repetition, likely due to the fact that the concept has been permutated with other conceptual threads to emphasize nuanced, or even novel, meaning.

-And when each context describes an important health, technological or environmental scenario, personal and local connections underscore the “why” of the learning.
+And when each context describes an important health, technological or environmental scenario, students make personal and local connections that underscore the “why” of the learning.

 It is this multivariate, integrated, threaded, contextualized design that increases STEM confidence without inducing boredom.